 The People’s Charter to Create a Nonviolent World

 The Nonviolence Charter was launched simultaneously around the world on 11 November 2011; it invites all people to join a worldwide movement to end violence in all of its forms.

 This document offers a comprehensive explanation of why human beings are violent.
 It took me 41 years to learn the central insight that generated this document, now in its 8th edition.
 It is the primary outcome of 14 years of deep psychological investigation undertaken, while living in seclusion, by my soulmate and research colleague, Anita McKone, and myself from 1996 until 2010.
-Anita’s website, which includes her songs of nonviolence, can be viewed here: AM.
+Anita’s website, which includes her explanation of our process during this period – ‘Fearless Psychology and Fearful Psychology’ – and her songs of nonviolence, can be viewed here: AM.

 The Flame Tree Project to Save Life on Earth